Our unique analysis of the bills Tiahrt sponsored and cosponsored provides insight into his position in the House of Representatives.

 View All » (including bills from previous years)

 From Jan 1995 to Dec 2010, Tiahrt missed 425 of 10,703 roll call votes, which is 4.0%.
-This is worse than the median of 3.1% among the lifetime records of representatives serving in Dec 2010.
+This is on par with the median of 3.1% among the lifetime records of representatives serving in Dec 2010.
+ProPublica has tracked 42 explanations for these missed votes.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: